edgi-govdata-archiving/epa-geoportal-database-scraper/README.md

 * SCRAPER_DOWNLOAD_URL - The download request submit URL.
 Overwrite for testing.
 Defaults to: http://gis.epa.ie/getdata/downloaddata
 * SCRAPER_MAX_DOCS - The maximum number of documents to request.
 Overwrite for testing.
 Defaults to nothing (i.e. request everything).
 * SCRAPER_EMAIL - The recipient email address.
 Must be set.

+# Findings / Approach

+The index page uses a navigation paradigm that shows radio buttons in chunks, but in fact all the radio buttons are present on the page.
+The script fetches the HTML and grabs the document IDs from the radio buttons on the page.

+The download request form includes a CAPTCHA. but it turned out to be a pure-client-side check that can be completely bypassed by directly submitting the required fields to the target URL.

+The "X-Requested-With" parameter (not HTTP header) somehow needed to be submitted along with the other fields.